Sam Fender: 2024–present: People Watching

 On 18 October 2024, Fender announced his People Watching Tour, with dates across the UK and Europe.
 The tour kicked off in December 2024 in Ireland, followed by UK shows.
 Fender also performed across Europe in March 2025.
 Fender performed on Coachella's Mojave Stage in April 2025, with Adam Granduciel of The War on Drugs joining him as a special guest during the festival's second weekend.
 He also headlined BBC Radio 1's Big Weekend in May 2025.

 In June 2025, Fender collaborated with English singer Olivia Dean on a new version of his track "Rein Me In".
 The song was performed live for the first time on June 6 at Fender's sold-out show at London Stadium, with Dean as a supporting act, and was also performed the following week at St. James' Park in Newcastle.
 Fender later released "Talk to You" on October 17, a collaboration with English musician and songwriter Elton John.
-Both singles will be included on the deluxe edition of the album People Watching, set for release on 5 December 2025.
+Both singles were included on the deluxe edition of the album People Watching, released on 5 December 2025.

 In November 2025, Fender released a concert film for the People Watching Tour in partnership with YouTube.
 The performance was recorded on 6 June at London Stadium.

+In February 2026, "Rein Me In", Fender's duet with Olivia Dean, became his first UK number one single.
+It reached the position after 35 consecutive weeks in the UK Top 40; the longest single to do so.
+As of July 2026, the song had spent 23 weeks at number one on the chart, becoming the longest running number one by a British act, breaking a 32-year-long record previously held by Wet Wet Wet's "Love Is All Around", and also becoming the longest running number-one single of all time, surpassing the 73-year long record of 18 non-consecutive weeks set by Frankie Laine's "I Believe" in 1953.
+The duet won the award for Song of the Year at the Brit Awards 2026.

+In May 2026, Fender received the Ivor Novello Award for Songwriter of the Year.
+In August, Fender appeared as a special guest in Olivia Dean's set at Lollapalooza in Chicago, where they performed "Rein Me In".